|Nutrition Facts (per serving)|

 Gather the ingredients.

 Combine chocolate chips and unsweetened chocolate in a large microwave-safe bowl.
-Microwave chocolates in 30-second increments until melted, stirring after every 30 seconds to prevent overheating.
+Microwave chocolates in 30-second increments until melted, stirring after every 30 seconds to prevent burning.

 Once chocolate is melted, add marshmallow cream, water, and vanilla.
 Stir until everything is well mixed.

 Scrape fudge into an 8 x 8-inch pan lined with waxed paper or foil and press into an even layer.
-Press a layer of cling wrap on top.
+Press a layer of wrap on top.
 Refrigerate until it is firm enough to cut, about 1 hour.

-Take fudge from pan and slice in half, then cut each half into 8 thin rectangles, about 1 x 4 inches long.
+Take fudge from pan and slice in half horizontally, then cut each half into 8 thin crosswise rectangles, about 1 x 4 inches long.

 Dust hands with cocoa powder, then roll rectangles between palms to round them out and make them cylinder shaped.
 Place cylinders on a baking sheet lined with waxed paper or parchment, and if they have softened during the rolling process, refrigerate until firm.

-Place red candy coating in a microwave-safe bowl and microwave in 30-second increments, stirring after every 30 seconds to prevent overheating.
+Place red candy coating in a microwave-safe bowl and microwave in 30-second increments, stirring after every 30 seconds to prevent burning.
 Stir until melted and smooth.

 Take a toothpick and poke a hole in top of each cylinder, wiggling toothpick a bit to widen the hole.
 This is where licorice will be inserted later, so make it large enough for licorice to fit in.

 Snip licorice into 16 small pieces, each about an inch long.